levipatel/music/_posts/2019-12-27-Favourite-books-of-2019.md

 title: My Year in Books - 2019
 categories: [blog]
 tags: [Personal Interest, Books]
 preview: After music, my second love is reading.
-Out of all the books I read this year, here are my top 5.
+Out of the books I read this year, here are my top 5.
 ---

 After music, my second love is reading.
 Out of all the books I read this year, here are my top 5.